-- Work in partnership with providers who are familiar with compliance requirements to ensure that any learning intervention results in evidence of competence, as well as a coherent plan to embed new ways of working.
+- Work in partnership with providers who are familiar with the compliance requirements, to ensure that any learning intervention results in evidence of competence as well as a coherent plan to embed new ways of working.

 - Gather feedback about the value of learning interventions over time.

-- Ensure that line mangers are offering colleagues support and challenge to use new methods and skills, including as part of on-going performance management.
+- Ensure that line managers are offering colleagues support and are challenging them to use new methods and skills, including this as part of the ongoing performance management.

 - Return to your business case and celebrate success!